-Date of Enactment/Approval by Town Meeting Description of Amendment Date Approved by Attorney General November 18, 2019 (Article 7) Amended Section 2 Definitions to revise definitions for Multi-Family Building, Multi-Family Development and to add a definition for Apartment Building.
+Date of Enactment/Approval by Town Meeting Description of Amendment Date Approved by Attorney General November 18, 2019 (Article 7) Amended SECTION 2 DEFINITIONS to revise definitions for Multi-Family Building, Multi-Family Development and to add a definition for Apartment Building.
 Revised Table 1 - Schedule of Uses in Section 5.4 to more clearly specify where Multi-Family Buildings, Apartment Buildings and Multi-Family Developments are allowed.
 Changed the term Multifamily Dwelling to Multi-Family Building and removed the phrases Apartment House and Apartment Houses.
 Revised Section 5.4 Multi-Family Housing regarding B. Applicability, C. Dimensional Regulations, D. Density Regulations, E. Special Regulations including 7.
 Historic Properties, and added J. Effective Date.
 Changed the term multifamily to Multi-Family throughout the Bylaw.
-Pending

-Date of Enactment/Approval by Town Meeting Description of Amendment Date Approved by Attorney General November 18, 2019 (Article 8) Amended Section 3.5.3 Site Plan Review, A. Applicability, 2.
+February 27, 2020 November 18, 2019 (Article 8) Amended Section 3.5.3 Site Plan Review, A. Applicability, 2.
 Minor Site Plan Review and 3.
-Administrative Site Plan Review and J. Procedures for Administrative Site Plan Review, and added a definition for Donation Box to Section 2 Definitions.
-Pending November 18, 2019 (Article 9) Amended Section 2 Definitions to add a definition for Electric Vehicle Charging Station.
+Administrative Site Plan Review and J. Procedures for Administrative Site Plan Review, and added a definition for Donation Box to SECTION 2 DEFINITIONS.
+February 27, 2020 November 18, 2019 (Article 9) Amended SECTION 2 DEFINITIONS to add a definition for Electric Vehicle Charging Station.
 Added a new item 4.
-Electric Vehicle Parking to Section 7.1.1 Off-Street Parking and Loading Pending November 18, 2019 (Article 10) Amended Section 3.4 Special Permits to add a new item H. regarding coordinated permitting for special permits and site plan review.
-Pending November 18, 2019 (Article 11) Amended Section 2 Definitions to revise the definition for Outdoor Storage, add definitions for Cargo Storage Container, Bulk Storage, Construction Trailer and Dumpster.
+Electric Vehicle Parking to Section 7.1.1 Off-Street Parking and Loading February 27, 2020 November 18, 2019 (Article 10) Amended Section 3.4 Special Permits to add a new item H. regarding coordinated permitting for special permits and site plan review.
+February 27, 2020 November 18, 2019 (Article 11) Amended SECTION 2 DEFINITIONS to revise the definition for Outdoor Storage, add definitions for Cargo Storage Container, Bulk Storage, Construction Trailer and Dumpster.
 Added a new sub-section 7.1.3 Outdoor Storage in Section 7.1 Site Development Standards.
 Added Bulk Storage to the list of prohibited uses in Section 5.2.
 B. Amended Table 1 Schedule of Uses to add Bulk Storage as a prohibited use in all zoning districts and to reference sub-section 7.1.3 in those portions of Table 1 where Outdoor Storage is listed is an accessory use.
+February 27, 2020

-Pending November 18, 2019 (Article 12) Amended Section 4.1 Districts by adding a new sub-section D. for Form Based Districts and specifying the inclusion of Oak Grove Park.
+Date of Enactment/Approval by Town Meeting Description of Amendment Date Approved by Attorney General November 18, 2019 (Article 12) Amended Section 4.1 Districts by adding a new sub-section D. for Form Based Districts and specifying the inclusion of Oak Grove Park.
 Amended the Zoning Map by rezoning portions of the West Industrial zone and the AR-II zone to Oak Grove Village Center, Oak Grove Business Park, and Oak Grove Neighborhood zones and establishing Transitional Buffers zones within those zoning districts.
 Amended Table 1 Schedule of Uses in Section 5.4 to add columns for the three Oak Grove districts and denote permitted uses by right and special permit and prohibited uses.
 Added a new Section 9 Oak Grove Park Districts.
 Amended the legend for Table 1 in Section 5.4 to refer readers to the new Section 9 Oak Grove Park districts.
-Pending
+February 27, 2020